District 1 - The Honorable Cheryl Grymes

 District 4 - The Honorable Paula D. Wright - Chairman

-The Honorable Paula D. Wright represents District 4 and was elected to the Duval County School Board in August 2010.
-A Jacksonville native, Paula graduated from Edward H. White High School and Jacksonville University where she earned a Bachelors of Arts degree in English.
-Paula brings a rich and diverse background having experience as a manager in the corporate world, newspaper publisher, radio talk show hostess, athletic coach, and an educator in both post-secondary and public school education.
-Most recently, she was employed as an administrator in the High School Acceleration Programs Office in Duval County, where she transitioned from teaching 8th grade Language Arts and Reading, served as a school-based Reading Coach, and head coach of the girls’ basketball and swimming teams, all at Northwestern Middle School.
+“When our students succeed, our schools succeed, and when our schools succeed- Our- community thrives,” is the mantra of Paula D. Wright, Chairman of the Duval County School Board.
+First elected in 2010 and re-elected in 2014, Paula represents District 4 which includes primarily the urban core within City Council Districts 7 and 8.
+As a product of Duval County Public Schools, she’s driven to ensure that all children have the opportunity and resources to reach their full potential and to graduate from high school prepared for college, the world of work, and life.
+Paula’s mantra is an outgrowth of her experiences as an educator, academic and athletic coach, newspaper publisher, radio talk show host, and school board member.
+Noted as a servant leader, she worships at St. Matthew Baptist Church, serves as the Multicultural and Diversity Committee Chairman for the Florida School Boards Association, Executive Committee Member for the Council of Great City Schools, a member of The Jax Journey, the Judicial Detention Alternatives Initiative, and represents the School Board on the Chamber’ Board of Directors, among other organizations.
+A lifelong resident of Jacksonville, Paula is a graduate of Edward H. White High School and Jacksonville University where she earned a Bachelor’s of Arts degree in English, and earned her Masters of Arts degree in Curriculum and Instruction from the American College of Education.
+Paula brings a rich and sundry background having experience as a manager in the corporate world, newspaper publisher, radio talk show hostess, athletic coach, and an educator in both post-secondary and public school education, an administrator in the High School Acceleration Programs Office in Duval County where she transitioned from teaching 8th grade Language Arts and Reading, served as the school’s Reading Coach, and head coach of the girls’ basketball and swimming teams, all at Northwestern Middle School.
 She also served as a District Literacy Coach and a Specialist in the Academic Services Department.
-Paula, as an adjunct, taught remedial English at two local colleges, Florida State Community College (then Florida Community College at Jacksonville) and Edward Waters College for more than ten years.
-As a committed educator, Paula throughout her adult life has dedicated time to mentoring students, serving as an active PTA member at multiple schools, and being involved in the community.
-Paula is an experienced educator, a motivational speaker, and a member of the PTA of several schools.
-Publishing The Jacksonville Chronicle Newspaper and hosting ViewPoint with The Honorable Paula D. Wright, a live radio talk show, afforded Paula the opportunity to not only inform citizens of important issues impacting their lives, but to keep her finger on the pulse of the community.
-Paula is an active member of St. Matthew Baptist Church, and she has served in many capacities including on the Springfield Preservation, and Restoration Board, the TRUE Commission, the Duval County Desegregation Committee, Junior Achievement, NAACP Education Committee, as well as other community organizations.
+As an Adjunct Instructor, Paula taught English at Florida State Community College (then FCCJ) for over 12 years and at Edward Waters College for two years.
+Paula is an experienced educator, a motivational speaker, a member of the PTA of several schools and mentor.
+Publishing The Jacksonville Chronicle Newspaper and hosting Viewpoint with Paula D. Wright, a live radio talk show, afforded Paula the opportunity to inform citizens of important issues impacting their lives and to keep her finger on the pulse of the community.

 District 5 - The Honorable Warren A. Jones